Housing for International Students

 • Housing & Residence Life will make every effort for you to check directly into your assigned room.

-• What if I need to arrive prior to January 2nd (the designated airport pickup date)?
+• What if I need to arrive prior to August 18 (the designated airport pickup date)?

-• Regardless of move-in date, ALL move-in criteria (including student account payment in full or enrollment in University payment plan) must be complete
+• Regardless of move-in date, ALL move-in criteria (including student account payment in full or enrollment in University payment plan) must be complete.

 • How do I know if I will be denied check-in upon arrival?

-• If you arrive on campus prior to August 14, you should plan to stay in a hotel until the early arrival period begins on August 14
+• If you arrive on campus prior to August 17th, you should plan to stay in a hotel until the early arrival period begins on August 17

 • If you arrive on campus and have not completed a housing application, you should plan to stay in a hotel until you are able to complete a housing application and meet the move-in requirements